Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 The plan is for our whole group to catch an early morning flight to Skardu (50 minutes), the largest city in Baltistan.
 If the weather is clear, we can catch some truly epic views of Nanga Parbat and other massive peaks in the area.

 Once in Skardu guests will have free time throughout the day to rest and to explore the city and the bazaar.
 Today, we will finalize our trekking permits at the local government office and have dinner together as a group.
-Over dinner, you will be properly introduced to our good friend and lead Balti guide for the duration of the trek, Mr. Zahid.

 Today, the team is busy food shopping and packing all of the group supplies.
-Clients have free time in the city during the morning and early afternoon.
+Team members have free time in the city during the morning and early afternoon.
 In the late afternoon (time permitting), we will visit the Kharpocho Fort as a group for those who want to come.
 We will have dinner again as a group before setting off in the morning.

 *If the group is arriving overland from Islamabad, the entire schedule is bumped back a day, to allow for a day of rest in Skardu (that is why we schedule in buffer days!)